Hooks, Skills & Subagents

 Skills

 Skills inject context.
 When a /skill token binds, its handler returns a string or ContentPart[]; Glove turns that into a synthetic user-role message persisted via context.appendMessages before the real user message, marked with is_skill_injection: true so consumers can style or filter them in the transcript.
+Each invocation emits a skill_invoked subscriber event with source: "user".

 extensions — skill typestypescript